The Franklys: An interview with Nicole Pinto and Zoe Biggs

 N: We want to explore the more progressive side of our music now, and write more conceptual and complex songs.
 Zoe and I (being the rhythm section) don’t necessarily focus on specific time signatures – rather, we just think chaotically.
 We want to add that element to our music for the future.

-The Franklys’ new single Puppet is released digitally on 7th April 2014, for further information about the band, their music and future events visit here.
+Puppet is released digitally on 7th April 2014.
+For further information and future events visit The Franklys’ website here.

-Read a review of The Franklys’ live show here.
+Read our review of The Franklys’ live show here.